Nikxy/nikxy.dev/content/blog/auth-service/index.md

     }
     ```

-2. Lambda extracts JWT secrets from secrets manager and if specified domain exists continues, otherwise responds with invalid domain error.
+2. Lambda extracts JWT secrets from secrets manager and if specified domains secret exists continues, otherwise responds with invalid domain error.
 3. Lambda checks if user exists in dynamodb and password is correct, otherwise responds with an invalid username or password error.
 4. Lambda signs a JWT token using the domain secret and sends it to the client.
--   The JWT token contains the domain, username, session id and refresh token in the body.
+-   The JWT token contains the domain, username, session token and refresh token in the body.

 ### Token refreshing